Jan 30, 2018

 If you are reading a book about workplace safety culture, fine.
 I recommend several on my resources page.
 But again, don’t get so wrapped up in your silo and think that this is unique to YOUR department.
 Most likely it is not.
 And if you have something figured out, like an aspect of the culture that you can improve, then you need to reach out and share this with others.
 Look into some management of change approaches.
 Helping workers deal with change.

 You have a change plan, laid out timelines for training on this initiative you want to implement, how long before everyone gets the new equipment, etc. You know, a project management process.
 But do you have a process for change?
 One example is the ADKAR Model (again, just ONE example).
 This is a framework for understanding change at an individual level.
-It has 5 elements, or building blocks, that bus be in place for real change:
+It has 5 elements or building blocks, that must be in place for real change:

 Awareness: this represents a person’s awareness of the nature of the change, why it is being made and the risk of NOT changing.